Roksana Węgiel

 Roksana Emilia Węgiel-Mglej (née Węgiel; /pl/; born 11 January 2005), also known as Roxie, is a Polish singer.
 She rose to prominence after winning season one of the Polish version of The Voice Kids in 2018.
 She represented Poland in the Junior Eurovision Song Contest 2018 with the song "Anyone I Want to Be", and went on to win the competition becoming the first Polish entrant to do so.

 Her eponymous debut studio album was released in 2019.
 She is the recipient of the 2019 MTV Europe Music Award for Best Polish Act.

 Early and personal life

 Węgiel was born in Jasło, Poland, to Rafał and Edyta.
 She has two younger brothers, Maksymilian and Tymoteusz.
 As a child, she competed in artistic gymnastics and ballroom dancing, as well as judo internationally.
 Węgiel began singing at age eight, after performing at a karaoke during a judo camp in Croatia.

-She married Kevin Mglej on 25 August 2024.
+Węgiel married 27-year-old Kevin Mglej, who runs a marketing agency, in August 2024.
+She had dated him since 2023.
+Following the wedding, she began using a double-barrelled name, Roksana Węgiel-Mglej.